Billie Eilish: Achievements

+Hit Me Hard and Soft became the fastest album by a female artist to reach 10 billion Spotify streams in March 2026.
+"Birds of a Feather" was also Spotify's most-streamed song in 2024.
+Her 2019 song "Bad Guy" is the most-streamed song by a female artist on Apple Music, and is the only song by a female artist within Apple Music's top 10 most-streamed songs of all time.

 Personal life

 Eilish lived with her parents in the Highland Park neighborhood of Los Angeles until 2019, when she moved out.
 She said she received a diagnosis of Tourette syndrome when she was 11 years old.
 She also has synesthesia and experienced depression.
 Eilish has also shared that she experienced sexual abuse as a child.
 She was raised vegetarian before becoming vegan.

-Eilish has publicly expressed sexual attraction to both men and women.
+Eilish prefers to keep her sexuality and personal relationships private, but is attracted to both men and women.
 From 2018 to 2019, she dated rapper Brandon Adams, who goes by the stage name 7:AMP.
 Eilish then dated actor Matthew Tyler Vorce from 2021 until 2022.
 She dated singer Jesse Rutherford from October 2022 to May 2023.
-In 2024, she stated, "I wish no one knew anything about my sexuality or anything about my dating life.
-Ever, ever, ever.
-And I hope that they never will again.
-And I'm never talking about my sexuality ever again.
-And I'm never talking about who I'm dating ever again."
+Since 2025, Eilish has been in a relationship with Nat Wolff.

-On a 2020 episode of the me and dad radio podcast, Eilish said: "When I was a little kid, I was super religious for no damn reason.
-My family never was religious.
-I didn't know anyone that was religious.
-And for some reason, as a little girl, I just was incredibly religious ...
-And then at one point, I don't know what happened.
-It just completely went away...[and I became] almost anti-religious for no reason."
+On a 2020 episode of the me and dad radio podcast, Eilish said: "When I was a little kid, I was super religious for no damn reason. ...
+And then at one point, ...
+[I became] almost anti-religious for no reason."
 She said the experience made her more "open-minded" to other religions.
-Of her own religion, Eilish said: "I don't not believe and I don't do believe.
-I'm in a very neutral position.
-I'm open to every belief pretty much...[I love] the idea that there's a God.
-So why not?
-How would I know?
-I'm not going to say I know.
-I don't.
-Nobody knows."
+Of her own religion, Eilish said: "I'm in a very neutral position.
+I'm open to every belief pretty much.
+[I love] the idea that there's a God.
+So why not? ...
+I don't [know], nobody knows."